Slack Guidelines

 - Related cloud native projects might be more appropriate on the CNCF Slack.

-- The project MUST be open source.
+- If requesting a project channel, the project MUST be open source.

 - Open Source a project BEFORE requesting a channel.
 We cannot accommodate every organization’s open sourcing launch plans.